The man who shot and killed Robert Kennedy as he marched towards the 1968 Democratic presidential nomination was granted parole, but there is a catch.

 Sirhan, 77, was up for parole for the 16th time, according to the Associated Press.

-The shooter has been in parole for decades since the shooting of Kennedy inside a Los Angeles hotel during a victory celebration after the California Presidential primary.
+The shooter has been up parole for decades since the shooting of Kennedy inside a Los Angeles hotel during a victory celebration after the California Presidential primary.
 As Kennedy moved through the kitchen area, Sirhan shot him.

 The chaotic scene and its aftermath was captured in iconic photographs.